nginxinc/nginx-amplify-doc/amplify-guide.md

 If your system is in a DMZ environment without direct access to the Internet, the only way for the agent to report collected metrics to Amplify would be through a proxy.

-The agent obeys the usual environment variables that are common on Linux systems (e.g. `https_proxy` or `HTTP_PROXY`).
+The agent will use the usual environment variables that are common on Linux systems (e.g. `https_proxy` or `HTTP_PROXY`).
 However, you can also define HTTPS proxy manually in `agent.conf`.
 This could be done as follows:

 ```
 [proxies]